mctinker/Map-Tasker/README.md

 Runtime: python3 MapTasker.py -option1 -option2 ...

-Runtime options: -h for help, -l for linear output rather than list, -s for silent mode (no Action details)
+Runtime options: -h for help, -l for linear output rather than list, -d0 for silent mode (no Action details), -d1 to display Action list if Task is unnamed or anonymous (default), -d2 to display Action list for all Tasks

 Change list:
+- Version 3.0
+    - Added: display label if found for Task action(s)
+    - Added: Display entry vs exit Task type
+    - Added: Support for many more Task Action codes
+    - Added: Support for 3 levels of detail: none, unnamed Tasks only, all Tasks
+             Replaced argument -s with -d0 (no actions) and -d2 (all Task actions
+             Default is -d1: actions for unnamed/anonymous Tasks only
+    - Fixed: Some Scenes with Long Tap were not capturing the Task
+    - Fixed: Project with no Tasks was showing incorrect Project name
 - Version 2.1:
     - Fixed: actions were not sorted properly
     - Fixed: Stop action improperly reported as Else action